sourcegraph/about/content/blogposts/2024/gp-enhancing-openrct2-performance-a-journey-cody-simd.md

   src="https://storage.googleapis.com/sourcegraph-assets/blog/enhancing-openrct2-performance-a-journey-cody-simd/image_008.png"
 />

 OK, that’s a lot of useful information.
-It seems the code isn’t bottlenecked on ALU, but on memory instead.
+It seems the code isn’t bottlenecked on the ALU (arithmetic logic unit), but on memory instead.
 But then again, Cody mentioned the prefetch effectiveness depends on various factors and I’ve decided to test if moving the prefetch to a place earlier in the paint ordering loop would improve performance.

 Using another benchmark implemented earlier and a known performance-sensitive map, the code with no prefetch results are